Action is the primary key: a categorical framework for episodic memories and logical reasoning: Categorical description of episodic memory

-Figure \ref{explosionelog} shows another case of a non-trivial causal relationship.
-A person, Mr. Bond, was injured due to an explosion.
+Figure \ref{explosionelog} shows an event, Mr. Bond, was injured due to an explosion.
 The necessary conditions for Mr. Bond's injury were the explosion and his proximity to it.
-When the explosive ignited, these conditions were fulfilled.
-Namely, his position was one of the necessary conditions, and the explosion was the sufficient condition.
+The explosion is the primary cause.